open-feature/js-sdk-contrib/libs/shared/flagd-js-core/README.md

 # flagd-js-core

-`flagd-js-core` contains the core logic of flagd in-process evaluation provider.
+`flagd-js-core` contains the core logic of a flagd [in-process evaluation](https://flagd.dev/architecture/#in-process-evaluation) provider.
 This package is intended to be used by concrete implementations of flagd in-process provider.

 ## Usage